Warishayat/python_70_days_challenge/README.md

 <br>
 Day 48/70:
 <br>
-solve the instance method and some example.
+solve the static method and some example.